Lee Sprague

 Founder of Practical Protection Concepts

-(1960-2014) Lee A. W. Sprague was a notable member of Team Elite, a select group of advanced black belts under Bill Packer.
-During and after the formation of The American Institute of Kenpo, Mr Sprague provided guidance and direction accumulated from an exceptional lifetime of experience.
+(1960-2014) Lee A. W. Sprague was a distinguished member of Team Elite, a select group of advanced black belts under Bill Packer.
+During and after the establishment of The American Institute of Kenpo, Mr. Sprague provided guidance and direction derived from an exceptional lifetime of experience.

-Mr. Sprague's journey is one that impacted many.
-Throughout his lifetime he has had many accomplishments: being in the military, being a lead bouncer, to having a Kenpo school for a time when he lived in Las Cruces, New Mexico.
-Mr. Sprague spent some time as Bill Packers right hand man pulling classes and teaching countless students and contact fighters at the American Kenpo Karate Association’s (AKKA) flag ship school located in Albuquerque, New Mexico.
+Mr. Sprague’s life has been marked by numerous accomplishments.
+He served in the military, held the position of lead bouncer, and operated a Kenpo school during his time in Las Cruces, New Mexico.
+Notably, he spent a significant period as Bill Packers’ right-hand man, instructing countless students and contact fighters at the American Kenpo Karate Association’s (AKKA) flagship school in Albuquerque, New Mexico.